There are no secrets or cheats to be faster in CodeMasters F1 2016. There only those who practice and those who don’t!

 - Race Starts: Manual

 A few notes about these settings: Keeping flashbacks set to on will allow you to learn how to make clean overtakes and smooth corners.
-The best way to correct your deficiencies is to continue to practice the situations were your skills are weak…so when you mess up use the flashback and practice again.
+The best way to correct your deficiencies is to continue to practice the situations were your skills are weak…so when you mess up use the flashback to see your mistake and practice again.

 I also think its important to keep damage on simulation and corner cutting on regular so that you don’t drive like a maniac and cheat the track boundaries.